 Trademarks: Transmeta, the Transmeta logo, Crusoe, the Crusoe logo, Code Morphing, LongRun and combinations thereof are trademarks of Transmeta Corporation in the USA and other countries.
+Microsoft and Windows are registered trademarks of Microsoft Corporation.
 Other product names and brands used in this document are for identification purposes only, and are the property of their respective owners.

-Copyright © 2000 Transmeta Corporation.
+Copyright © 2001-2002 Transmeta Corporation.
 All rights reserved.